 When I looked them up online I noticed they are about $15 to $30.
-Not bad but being the DIY kinda person I am I decided to make my own airbrush cleaning pot with things I have around the house.
-I surprised myself by how quickly I made it and how simple it is to make.
+Not bad, but being the DIY kinda person I am I decided to make my own airbrush cleaning pot with things I have around the house.
+I surprised myself with how quickly I made it and how simple it is to make.
 I knew I had to share this with you immediately.

 Supplies for DIY Airbrush Cleaning Pot:

 (may contain affiliate links)

 Mason Jar Lid

 Needle Nose Pliers